dominikb1888/GBAC/README.md

 - [ ] Understanding the nixos approach: (1): https://ghedam.at/24353/tutorial-getting-started-with-home-manager-for-nix (2): https://alexpearce.me/2021/07/managing-dotfiles-with-nix/
 - [ ] Docker + Nix: https://thewagner.net/blog/2021/02/25/building-container-images-with-nix/

+## Exam and Class Project

+- Reach out:  Create blog on Github Pages.
+- Hands-on: Write at least 4 blog posts (1000 words each) on a self-chosen operating systems automation project
+- Iterate: Make sure there is at least one week between each post, try and engage as many classmates as possible to use and feedback on your automation and blog content.
+- Reflect:  Feedback on both Automation Projects should be as specific as possible and in the form of Pull Requests.

 ## Examples of interesting Tech Bloggers: